-The Group's aforesaid estimations with regards to the changes in the income-producing real estate sector in Israel and their effect on the Group's results are merely subjective estimations and constitute forward-looking information, within the definition of this term in the Securities Law, 5728-1968 (the "Securities Law").
+The Group's aforesaid estimations with regards to the changes in the income-producing real estate sector in Israel and their effect on the Group's results are merely subjective estimations and constitute forward-looking information as defined in the Securities Law, 5728-1968 (the "Securities Law").
 Actual results and effects may materially differ from the aforesaid estimations and what they imply, for various reasons, including the further intensification of competition, a decline in demand and a deterioration of the Israeli economy.